jetrails/magento-twofactor/README.md

 | `stream`   | Will watch the __lib__ and __src__ folders for any changes.
 Once a change occurs it will run the __deploy__ task.                                                                               |
 |            | The default task is aliased to run the __release__ task.                                                                                                                                        |

-Docker Enviorment
+Docker Environment
 =============================
-This project comes with a [docker-compose.yml](docker-compose.yml) file, which can be used to spin up a Magento CE 1.x enviorment.
+This project comes with a [docker-compose.yml](docker-compose.yml) file, which can be used to spin up a Magento CE 1.x environment.
 In order to use docker, please make sure you have **Docker** and **Docker Compose** installed.
-Typing `docker-compose up -d` will spin up the enviroment while typeing `docker-compose down` will spin it down.
-If you run docker for the first time, make sure you download and install Magento using the following commands: `docker-compose run cli download.sh` and `docker-compose run webserver install.sh`.
-Spinning up a docker instance will create a **staging** directory.
+For information about configuring this docker environment, please refer to it's Github repository which can be found [here](https://github.com/jetrails/docker-magento).